 - If the pressure of the sealant-filled tyre is 1.3 bar (19 psi) or more, adjust it to the specified pressure.
-See Technical specifications (page 211). - 4.
-Follow the inflation procedure once again to top up the tyre. - Check the tyre pressure again from the pressure gauge F. If the tyre pressure is too high, deflate the tyre to the specified pressure using the pressure relief valve B. - Once you have inflated the tyre to its correct tyre pressure, move the compressor switch H to position O, remove the power plug G from the socket, unscrew the hose C, fasten the valve cap and replace the protective cap A. - Leave the sealant bottle K in the bottle holder E and store the kit away safely in its original location. - Drive to the nearest tyre specialist to get the damaged tyre replaced.
+See Technical Specifications (page 209). - 4.
+Follow the inflation procedure once again to top up the tyre. - Check the tyre pressure again from the pressure gauge F. If the tyre pressure is too high, deflate the tyre to the specified pressure using the pressure relief valve B - 6.
+Once you have inflated the tyre to its correct tyre pressure, move the compressor switch H to position O, remove the power plug G from the socket, unscrew the hose C, fasten the valve cap A. - 7.
+Leave the sealant bottle K in the bottle holder E and store the kit away safely in its original location. - Drive to the nearest tyre specialist to get the damaged tyre replaced.
 Before the tyre is removed from the rim, inform your tyre dealer that the tyre contains sealant.
 Renew the kit as soon as possible after it has been used once.